alexyzha/Extended-Pastebin/README.md

 <img width="547" alt="Screenshot 2024-02-04 at 10 54 18 PM" src="https://github.com/alexyzha/Extended-Pastebin/assets/122637724/e11b76df-4451-4736-9da8-5d4e43e364bf">

 And this is what it looks like in finder:

 <img width="245" alt="Screenshot 2024-02-04 at 10 55 47 PM" src="https://github.com/alexyzha/Extended-Pastebin/assets/122637724/4233e313-63ed-4b5f-a02f-9696969e3c54">

 Have fun with it! :)

-If you're going to use it often, I recommend keeping it at dock.
-You can do this by dragging the app into dock manually, since it wont ever show the app as running in dock otherwise.
+> If you're going to use it often, I recommend keeping it at dock or somewhere that's easily accessible.
+You can do this by dragging the app into dock manually, since it won't ever show the app as running in dock otherwise.

 # About Extended Pastebin: